Code-Institute-Submissions/projectone/README.md

 Location:

-The location page includes a Google map which can easily be used for directions to sea&stone as well as the address and info on parking nearby.
+The location page includes an embedded Google map which can easily be used for directions to sea&stone as well as the address and info on parking nearby.

 Contact: